← Back to Home

 Personal information

-• Account session token (JWT) — issued by IndexFox after sign-in.
-Stored in chrome.storage.local on your device.
+• Account session token (JWT) — after you sign in on indexfox.ai, the extension reads the resulting session token via a content script on indexfox.ai/www.indexfox.ai only, and stores it in chrome.storage.local on your device.
 Used to authenticate API calls from the extension to api.indexfox.ai.

 Tab information